SanderMertens/flecs/README.md

 ```

 ### Type
 A type identifies a collection of `1..n` entities.
-In reflecs, components and systems are assigned unique identifiers from the same pool as entities, and therefore a type may contain identifiers to entities, components and systems.
+In flecs, components and systems are assigned unique identifiers from the same pool as entities, and therefore a type may contain identifiers to entities, components and systems.
 Typical usecases for types are:

 - Group components so that they can be added to an entity with a single `ecs_add` call
 - Group systems so that they can be enabled or disabled with a single `ecs_enable` call